Areas Agency on Aging senior assistance programs Wisconsin.

 Seniors in Wisconsin who need help can find assistance from their local Agency on Aging center.
-Learn where the elderly can turn to for meals, prescription medication assistance, food boxes, legal aid, and caregiver programs.
+Learn where the elderly can turn to for free meals, prescription medication assistance, food boxes, legal aid, and caregiver programs.
 There is also free money from the government for senior citizens ranging in age from 60 to 70.
 Learn how seniors can get help near them in WI.

 Home-delivered meals, food boxes, nutrition programs, and meal sites are all available for seniors.
 It is well recognized that healthy nutrition is critical for seniors and key to their overall health.
 Adequate food intake and the correct diet is important for older adults, and poor eating habits or lack of food is the biggest threat to a seniors independence and overall health condition.
 There are Meals on Wheels home delivery in WI, congregate meal sites and other resources.
 Find free food now in Wisconsin.

 One option is Wisconsin’s Elderly Nutrition Program.
 The government funded and administered food assistance program provides quality nutritious meals to any residents aged 60 and older.
 Each distributed meal provides the elderly at least 1/3 of the daily amounts of nutrients needed to promote good health.
 While a donation is appreciated, the food will be provided for free by your area on aging office if you can’t afford to pay for it.

 Senior centers and other non-profits in Wisconsin serve as meal sites and feeding centers.
 Older people and senior citizens can gather at a local center or office for free food, companionship, and fun.
 There are also games for seniors in WI, recreation events, workshops, exercise classes and many other programs at senior centers.
 There are even programs that help the elderly complete, and file, their income taxes.
 Find how to apply for Tax Counseling from the Elderly Program.

+- Most of the meals from Senior Centers are served at lunch, but some senior centers, churches, or charities may serve a hot meal at dinner too.
 If you can’t make it to a nearby senior center or agency on aging center, then home delivered meals may be the best option for you.
 The program is offered for people who meet certain eligibility requirements, including they need to be homebound.
 Food is offered for people who still need a nutritious meal.
-Friendly volunteers and other drivers bring home-style, delicious, and freshly prepared meals directly to your door seven days a week.
-The driver will also check on and provide some quick company to the senior citizen.
-The meals on wheels program is offered by all county and tribal aging units/ADRCs across Wisconsin.
-The meals service can be ordered from your local aging office on a temporary basis, for instance if you are laid up due to surgery or recovery from an illness.

-Your local office has staff on hand that can help caregivers find solutions to their care giving dilemmas and challenges.
+- Your local office has staff on hand that can help caregivers find solutions to their care giving dilemmas and challenges.
 This can include setting up services such as transportation and respite care.
 Or meet with a professional to get information and better understanding of your options for care.

-Many people can qualify for support.
+- Many people can qualify for support.
 If you care for an individual with Alzheimer's disease and related disorders regardless of age, or someone over 60 then the National Family Caregiver Support Program may be for you.
 Also, this Wisconsin program also assists grandparents, uncles, aunts, or other relative caregivers 55 years of age and older who care for teenagers or children under age 19 or someone who is disabled.

 Case managers and benefit specialists are based in Wisconsin aging offices or your local social service department.
 The benefit specialists are highly trained, experienced, knowledgeable and their casework supervised by attorneys from mostly pro-bono firms who specialize in public benefits and elder law.
 The services provided to seniors are free, although donations are always needed.

-- While the exact program benefits and amount of aid varies based on the applicants total household income, those people who qualify for the SeniorCare rates pay $15 a month for brand names or $5 a month for generics.
+- While the exact program benefits and amount of aid varies based on the applicants total household income, those people who qualify for the SeniorCare rates pay less than $100 a month for brand names or $5 a month for generics.
 Another option is Medicare Part D, which is the federal government program that provides health insurance coverage for both brand-name and generic prescription drugs.

 Job training is offered from the Older Worker Program.
 People over 55 years of age who want to re-enter the workforce due to changes in their financial or personal situation can get help in finding a job and gaining employment.
 They can acquire new knowledge and skills.
 There are also gig jobs for seniors, such as online jurors for extra money.
 Locate a virtual juror job.